advaitp/HOG_Human_Detection/readme.md

 - OpenCV library (new BSD License)
 - Eigen library (new BSD License)

+## Importance of OpenCV and Eigen
+- OpenCV is the huge open-source library for the computer vision, machine learning, and image processing and now it plays a major role in real-time operation which is very important in today’s systems.
+By using it, one can process images and videos to identify objects, faces, or even detect humans.In this project we have used HOG and SVM human detector to detect humans.
+- Eigen library is used for transformation of human coordinates from camera frame to world frame.We are using transformation matrix to transform the coordinates to world frame.

 ## Standard install via command-line
 ```
 git clone --recursive https://github.com/gauraut/HOG_Human_Detection